-The new Range Rover delivers so much more – great comfort, huge carrying capacity, awesome off-road capability and massive towing ability, all with exemplary refinement.
+The new Range Rover delivers so much more – great comfort, huge carrying capacity, awesome off-road capability, and massive towing ability, all with exemplary refinement.
 The Land Rover has barely altered the big 4×4’s exterior.
 It’s what’s under the bonnet that really counts.
 The 2007 model-year Range Rovers will now be available with a new V8 turbo diesel engine that massively improves the car’s 0-60mph time.
-The V8 has been designed to work off road; in order to keep the oil flowing to the turbos at extreme angles.
-Like all Land Rover engines, it is lightweight, compact and extremely strong.
+The V8 has been designed to work off-road; in order to keep the oil flowing to the turbos at extreme angles.
+Like all Land Rover engines, it is lightweight, compact, and extremely strong.
 It has also developed a vacuum lubrication system.
-Added technologies include Land Rover’s acclaimed Terrain Response, electronic park brake and electronic rear ‘e’ differential.
-Improved cabin gains extra stowage, enhanced finishes and more effective air-conditioning – plus the option of cooled front seats.
+Added technologies include Land Rover’s acclaimed Terrain Response, electronic park brake, and electronic rear ‘e’ differential.
+The improved cabin gains extra stowage, enhanced finishes, and more effective air-conditioning – plus the option of cooled front seats.
 Inside, the changes are less dramatic than expected, with a new dash that retains the trademark vertical wooden spars.
-The handbrake is now electric, operated by a button on the centre console.
+The handbrake is now electric, operated by a button on the center console.

 The latest Range Rover offers effortless performance, irrespective of terrain, and has better on-road performance than ever before, both in handling and straight-line speed.

 “Most of the changes are very practical, designed to enhance day-to-day living with the vehicle,” says Land Rover’s design director Geoff Upex.
 Prices for the facelifted car look set to start at about $102,664 but you’re going to have to wait for the TDV8, as it doesn’t go on sale until November.